How Far Can An Eagle See?

 Multi-colored Spectrum

-In addition to their ability to see UV light, eagles are also able to see a wider range of colors than humans.
-While humans are able to see the colors of the visible spectrum, eagles have an additional cone in their retina that allows them to see colors in the ultraviolet spectrum.
-This additional cone allows eagles to distinguish between colors that are very similar to each other, such as shades of blue and green, which can be helpful in locating and identifying prey.
+Eagles can see a wider range of colors than humans.
+Humans see the visible spectrum, but eagles have an additional cone in their retinas that detects ultraviolet colors.
+This ability helps them distinguish similar colors, like shades of blue and green, aiding them in locating and identifying prey.